 - We use a three-step process to assess and monitor our suppliers: - Monitoring & assessment: Our suppliers are assessed and monitored using third-party risk intelligence tools.
 The objective of the tools is to identify risks such as modern slavery, human trafficking, and bribery and corruption.
-In addition to the assessment of suppliers, our procurement team review the inherent risk associated with each of our office locations.
+In addition to the assessment of suppliers, our procurement team review the inherent risk associated with each of our office locations. - Qualification: Our procurement team and contract managers review alerts arising from our assessments and decide on an appropriate course of action depending on the level of risk for any identified supplier. - Additional audits: We request selected suppliers to complete an audit questionnaire with a focus on modern slavery.
+We assess their response and follow up by seeking clarification on

-- Qualification: Our procurement team and contract managers review alerts and decide on an appropriate course of action depending on the level of risk for any identified supplier. - Additional audits: We request selected suppliers to complete an audit questionnaire with a focus on modern slavery.
-We assess their response and follow-up by seeking clarification on specific points of concern, if any, and aim to work with them in mitigating the risks, or if needed taking other actions - We continue to seek supplier compliance with our template services agreement, which includes warranties that the supplier in question will comply with (and ensure that its agents, subcontractors and employees comply with) all applicable laws, enactments, orders, regulations and other similar instruments (including with respect to modern slavery). - We continue to issue our Procurement Compliance Standards, which set out our expectations of suppliers, directly to many of our key suppliers and to new suppliers.
+- specific points of concern, if any, and aim to work with them in mitigating the risks, or if needed taking other actions. - We continue to seek supplier compliance with our template services agreement, which requires the supplier in question to comply with (and ensure that its agents, subcontractors and employees comply with) all applicable laws, enactments, orders, regulations and other similar instruments, including with respect to modern slavery. - We continue to issue our Third Party Compliance Standards, which set out our expectations of suppliers, directly to all of our key suppliers and new suppliers.

-In the event that we discover a potential case of modern slavery within our supply chain, we will first seek to work with the supplier to investigate the concern and implement corrective and remedial action (including appropriate training).
+In the event that we discover a potential case of modern slavery within our supply chain, we will first seek to work with the supplier to investigate the concern and implement corrective and remedial action including appropriate training.
 Where appropriate, we will seek to terminate our agreement with them and notify the relevant authorities.
-This year we have internally documented the potential actions we would take in different scenarios related to modern slavery breaches in our supply chain.